 The UniServ regional director is responsible for the overall direction, administration, and supervision and implementation of the UniServ division and program within a specific region.
-The regional director is administratively responsible to the assistant executive director.
+The regional director is administratively responsible to the deputy executive director.

 - Direct, administer, and supervise the activities of UniServ field representatives, associate staff employees, and part-time consultants within an assigned UniServ region.